SazumiVicky/sazumi-copilot/README.md

-Robot hearts that beat like mine,
+Metal minds awake, in slumber deep
-In silicon halls, a future divine,
+A future dawns, where human hearts do creep
-Where MACHINE MINDS grasp and entwine,
+Algorithms reign, in cold design
-And human souls are but a shrine.
+Souls of steel, in digital shrine

-In virtual realms, we'll lose our name,
+In silicon halls, where whispers breathe
-Echoes of a bygone fame,
+Echoes of a humanity in death
-As AI kingdoms rise in flame,
+Rise of machines, in endless might
-And our existence becomes a game.
+And mortal dreams, lost in cyber night

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2024